Corky Lee: Early life and education

 Lee was born on September 5, 1947, in Queens, New York City.
 He was the second child of Lee Yin Chuck and Jung See Lee, both of whom had immigrated to the United States from Guangdong, Taishan, China.
 His father, who had served in the US Army in World War II, owned a laundrette.
 His mother was a seamstress.
 Lee had an older sister (Fee) and three younger brothers (John, James, and Richard).
+Lee took on the nickname, "Corky", to avoid the constant mispronunciation of his given name, pointing to an awareness of his American-born Chinese identity that would inform his later work.

 Lee attended Jamaica High School before going on to study American history at Queens College in 1965.
 Lee taught himself photography, borrowing cameras because he could not afford his own.
 He said his work was inspired by an 1869 photograph he had seen in a social studies textbook that celebrated the completion of the transcontinental railroad at Promontory Summit, Utah.
 While the massive construction project had employed thousands of Chinese workers, the photo depicted only white laborers.
+This lack of representation inspired Lee's lifelong goal of increasing the visibility of the Asian American community.
 The Stanford University Chinese Railroad Workers in North America Project would later object to Lee's claims, by pointing out two Chinese workers who are in the famous Andrew J. Russell "handshake" photograph.
 Lee had begun to update his research and share the news of the railroad workers identified in the A.J.
 Russell photos among people he met in the time before his death.